Great Chicken Broth – Easy

 When you decide the broth is ready, strain through a fine mesh strainer into a clean bowl or stock pot.
 The fat will rise to the top on your broth.
 Skim and save this fat!
 This is a healthy, wonderful fat for pan frying or oven roasting.
 It has a clean flavor and is high heat stable.

-Your broth will taste thin until you add seasoning – most importantly salt.
+Your broth may taste thin until you add seasoning – most importantly salt.
 The broth will be transformed with the correct amount of salt added.
 Go slow and taste after each addition.
-The difference between a properly seasoned broth and a plain was is like night and day.
+The difference between a properly seasoned broth and a plain broth is like night and day.
 Don’t be afraid to salt.

 We’ve found you can add another couple quarts of water to the remaining parts and produce a weaker but still quite nourishing broth.
 If nothing else, use it to cook grains such as rice or quinoa, simmer potatoes or thin out sauces or soups.